 - Have practiced as a specialist in Pain Management, Critical Care Medicine or Pediatric Anesthesiology for a minimum of one year prior to applying for subspecialty certification.

 Right to Appeal

 If a candidate feels that actions of the AOBA with regard to any part of the certification process constitute unequal application of the Bylaws or Policies and Procedures, unwarranted discrimination, prejudice, unfairness or improper conduct of the examination, he or she has the right to appeal to the board.

-Appeals to the board can be made by submitting an Appeal Request Form [link], along with any supporting documentary material necessary for proper review of the case.
-The Appeal Request Form must be submitted within seven days after completion of the exam.
+Appeals to the board can be made via email by submitting a written request along with any supporting documentary material necessary for proper review of the case.
+The Appeal Request must be emailed within seven days after completion of the exam.

 The board will not consider appeals based on examination content, sufficiency or accuracy of answers to exam questions, scoring of the exam, and/or determination of the minimum passing score.

-Candidates will be advised by certified mail within 30 days of final action of the board.
+Candidates will be advised by email within 30 days of final action of the board.

 Compliance With Federal Regulations

 The AOBA complies with all applicable federal and state regulations, including:

 Americans with Disabilities Act (ADA): The AOBA complies with requirements prohibiting discrimination and ensuring equal opportunity for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities, and transportation, as well as regulations for Title II and Title III (and all subsequent regulations) as printed in the federal register.